November 22, 2019

 We mentor our people to use design thinking when designing applications and to code as if they would be the beneficiary of their work.
 We are not afraid to contradict the client if we believe that is in the Client’s best interest.
 Beyond “executing” the project at hand, we always try to do a little more for our clients.

 For instance: we organize hackathons, when mixed teams try to implement ideas that would benefit the Client.
 We also invest in boosting people’s skills through internal and external training, mentorship, and direct investments in knowledge, licenses and equipment, with an eye on future customer needs.
-If a client shares their vision with Softelligence and brings us along as Partners, we won’t hesitate to invest in training, equipment, travel, to source additional services or talent, to deliver that vision.
+If a client shares their vision with Encora and brings us along as Partners, we won’t hesitate to invest in training, equipment, travel, to source additional services or talent, to deliver that vision.
 If we identify risks or threats in projects for Clients, we go the extra mile to bring it to the Client’s attention, together with remedy proposals.”

 “In SCRUM projects we use “poker planning” as a method, however, good estimates are based on experience.